And I wanted to, I don't normally have a show for tonight.

 Okay, what kind of your cynicism, as in the school of philosophy, right?

-Well, see, the the the cynics of of ancient Greece is one way of using the word cynicism.
+Well, see, the cynics of ancient Greece is one way of using the word cynicism.

-Another one is uh generally to have a negative view of life and its outcomes.
+Another one is generally to have a negative view of life and its outcomes.

-I think that it's relevance to the laws of nature and and natural laws are important in this discussion.
+I think that its relevance to the laws of nature and natural laws are important in this discussion.

-Would you I'm gonna give you one more opportunity or I'm gonna move on, because uh if you're not gonna answer my questions, then we're not even talking to each other.
+Because if you're not going to answer my questions, then we're not even talking to each other.

-I'm gonna ask you again if you can give me your because you said that good is that which promotes fairness, but I don't know what you mean by fairness.
+I'm going to ask you again if you can give me your, because you said that good is that which promotes fairness, but I don't know what you mean by fairness.

-And so I'll just give you uh you know, maybe we've had a miscommunication, maybe I haven't been clear, but I would like a definition of fairness to be the next words out of your mouth.
+And so I'll just give you, you know, maybe we've had a miscommunication, maybe I haven't been clear, but I would like a definition of fairness to be the next words out of your mouth.

 Otherwise, I'll bid you a good night and move on to somebody else.